armyids/armyids/README.md

 <details>
 <summary><b>Earn Passive Income Everyday</b></summary>
 <p></p>
-<p>We offer a service that allows our delegators to earn income while sleeping, traveling, or doing whatever they want!
-Looking for a reliable and secured way to earn passive income?
-Look no further than Army IDs, your friendly neighborhood validator!</p>
+<p>We offer a service that allows our delegators to earn income while sleeping, traveling, or doing whatever they want!</p>
 </details>

 <details>